 The company appointed Peterhouse Capital Limited as the company’s Corporate Advisor & Corporate Broker

 Sir Professor Christopher Evans (aged 63) – Executive Chairman

 Professor Sir Christopher Evans is the founder and Chairman of Excalibur Group and a renowned scientist and highly successful entrepreneur with numerous prestigious awards and medals for his work over the last 30 years during which time he has built more than 50 medical companies from start-up and floated 20 new medical businesses on stock markets in six different countries.
 He has created 11 successful academic spin-outs and companies worth over $2.4 billion, and has raised $2.6 billion from disposals.
 He directed the raising of approximately $450 million for Merlin Biosciences Funds and $2.6 billion from disposals including the sale of BioVex Group, Inc. to Amgen Inc. and Piramed Limited to Roche Group.
 Through Merlin Ventures Limited, he co-founded and advised Biotech Growth Trust plc.
-Arakis Limited, one of the companies developed by Chris Evans was sold to Sosei Co.
+Arakis Limited, one of the companies developed by him was sold to Sosei Co.
 Ltd for $187 million.
-Chris Evans has founded notable companies such as Chiroscience, Celsis, ReNeuron, Vectura, Biovex and Merlin Biosciences Ltd. Appointed an OBE in 1995 for services to medical bioscience he was knighted in 2001 for services to bioscience and enterprise.
+He has founded notable companies such as Chiroscience, Celsis, ReNeuron, Vectura, Biovex and Merlin Biosciences Ltd. Appointed an OBE in 1995 for services to medical bioscience he was knighted in 2001 for services to bioscience and enterprise.
 Latterly he was founder of Arix Bioscience plc (LSE:ARX), of the oncology specialist Ellipses Pharma Limited and of Excalibur Healthcare Services Ltd.

 Stephen “Steve” David Winfield (aged 28) - Executive Director